andreasoie/ganzoo/README.md

-# GAN Zoo
+# The GAN Zoo

-*A repository showcasing various GAN implemetantions, using PyTorch, with focus on simplicity without extensive experimental deep-dive training sessions.
-I'll try to keep things simple and tidy with emphasis on quality.*
+*A repository showcasing various quality GAN implemetantions from scratch, using PyTorch.*